gregrickaby/local-weather/README.md

 ## Generate API Keys

-### OpenWeather API
+### OpenWeatherMap API

-First, you'll need an [OpenWeather API Key](https://home.openweathermap.org/users/sign_up).
+First, you'll need an [OpenWeatherMap API Key](https://home.openweathermap.org/users/sign_up).
 If you don't have an account, you can create one for free.

 ### Google Maps API